FelixOnline/v2/content/articles/2010-11-18-santi-a-south-kensington-sanctuary.md

  - /fashion/381/santi-a-south-kensington-sanctuary
 imported: true
 comments:
+ - value: >
- - The Imperial Health Centre does offer some sort of massage and aromatherapy too This smells like an advertorial agreement which is rather unusual for a student publication WHAT IS THISThe Health Centre offers no such thing all they do is recommend external practitioners I dont think its unreasonable for Felix to write an article about a business offering students a 50 discountNHaksj  lffzedywmssb
+     The Imperial Health Centre does offer some sort of massage and aromatherapy too?
+This smells like an advertorial agreement which is rather unusual for a student publication.
+WHAT IS THIS?,The Health Centre offers no such thing; all they do is recommend external practitioners.
+I don't think it's unreasonable for Felix to write an article about a business offering students a 50% discount.,NHaksj <a href="http://lffzedywmssb.com/">lffzedywmssb</a>

 # Article Taxonomies
 categories: